krhancoc/progbg/README.md

 TODO
 ----
 1. CSV Parser
-2. Command line Benchmark Class
+2. Command line Benchmark Class (We may also not even need this, we may only need one benchmark class)
 3. Better Error Handling and Hints
 4. Tests
-5. Disable re-initing backends